 In 2014, Pousttchi was a recipient of the coveted Wolfsburg art prize “Junge Stadt sieht Kunst”, a prize accompanied by her exhibition at the Stadtische Galerie as well as plenty of coverage and publication.

 In Framework, Pousttchi tries to address some tough questions about architecture and its interaction with the environment.
-In this work, the artist applied half-timbering elements onto Schirn Kunsthalle, a postmodern building completed in 1986 near Main River.
+The artist applied half-timbering elements onto Schirn Kunsthalle, a postmodern building completed in 1986 near Main River.